dojo/docs/welcome.rst

   * `dojox.form.FileUploader <dojox.form.FileUploader>`_

-    A new multi-file uploader that shows progress as the files are uploading.
+    A new multi-file uploader that shows progress as the files are uploading

 * `dojox.fx <dojox/fx>`_